jordansissel/sysadvent/2012/20/article.md

 This method still requires that you know the syntax of PF.
-It also requires that you know which macros to escape in the rule string and which to interpret as puppet variables.
+It also requires that you know which macros to escape in the rule string and which to interpret as Puppet variables.
 Personally, I am okay with this because I like the language of PF.
 Also, I don't know if the code complexity required to abstract the PF language is worth the effort.
 The `pf.conf` is very picky about the order of rules in the file.
 This complicates the issue even more.